QinisoMazibuko/virginactive.club.access/solutionItems/architectural_decision_records.md

 1. Users will have access to a device capable of scanning QR codes at entry and exit points.
 2. There will be reliable internet connectivity at club locations for cloud synchronization atleast once during the lifecycle of the app.
 3. The local database needs to be lightweight and operate independently of network connectivity.
-Club members are comfortable using QR codes as their primary method for access control.
 4. The application needs to be cross-platform to cater to different devices and operating systems.
 5. Club members are comfortable using QR codes as their primary method for access control.

 ### Consequences

-These assumptions led to specific design decisions, such as the adoption of .NET MAUI for cross-platform development, the use of SQLite for local data storage, and the implementation of Azure services for cloud-based synchronization.
+These assumptions led to specific design decisions:

+1. Adoption of .NET MAUI for cross-platform development
+2. The use of SQLite for local data storage
+3. the implementation of a background worker services for cloud-based synchronization.

 Should any of these assumptions prove incorrect, it may necessitate reevaluation of the chosen technologies or design approaches.

 ## ADR 2: Choice of .NET MAUI for Cross-Platform Development